All Episodes

 Okay.

-So um, and this shit is tricky, right?
+So, and this shit is tricky, right?

-I I've worked around scanning electron microscopes, providing support for them.
+I've worked around scanning electron microscopes, providing support for them.

 The electrons themselves, the beam, the scanning electron beam of them, would erode the sample.

-Doesn't matter if it's flesh, if it's a cockroach, even cockroaches get eroded by these beams, and you just get this black lump in terms of an image.
+It doesn't matter if it's flesh, if it's a cockroach, even cockroaches get eroded by these beams.

-So, what they have to do is they've got to vaporize gold or some other metal or or alloys in a particular environment in which that sample is placed, cause things to occur electrically with that sample such that this vaporized gold adheres to it, and then that's what you look at.
+So what they have to do is they've got to vaporize gold or some other metal or alloys in a particular environment in which that sample is placed, cause things to occur electrically with that sample such that this vaporized gold adheres to it, and then that's what you look at.

-So, does the vaporized gold and the vaporizing process alter the sample?
+So does the vaporized gold and the vaporizing process alter the sample?

 One could argue that every single sample ever seen in a scanning electron microscope was indeed altered by the process of getting that sample in there.